Nitrokey/nitrokey-documentation/source/components/nitrophone/apps.rst

 Car Sharing Apps
 ################

-Some car sharing apps (such as SHARE NOW) use Bluetooth-based location service to unlock a car in the proximity.
+Some car sharing apps (such as Free2move) use Bluetooth-based location service to unlock a car in the proximity.
 To enable this choose: Settings -> Location -> Location Services -> Bluetooth scanning -> on

 Banking Apps
 ############